Mobility and Research Outside Sweden

 Opportunities within Europe

-As a researcher you have free access to a Europe wide customised assistance service offered by The EURAXESS Services Network.
-Some 200 centres in 40 countries assist you and your family in all matters relating to your professional and daily life, including information on legal issues, social security, health and taxes, everyday life as well as family support.
+As a researcher you have free access to the services offered by The EURAXESS Services Network.
+Some 500 centres in 40 countries assist you and your family in all matters relating to your professional and daily life, including information on legal issues, social security, health and taxes, everyday life as well as family support.

 Marie Skłodowska-Curie actions (MSCA)

-As of January 2014, with the move to Horizon 2020, the Marie Curie Actions are now called the Marie Skłodowska-Curie actions (MSCA).
-This change better reflects the Polish roots of this extraordinary scientist who inspired and inspires the programme.
 Awarding €6.16 billion in the period to 2020, the MSCA support research training and career development focused on innovation skills.
 The programme funds worldwide and cross-sector mobility that implements excellent research in any field (a "bottom-up" approach).
+Read more at http://ec.europa.eu/research/mariecurieactions/.
 All open calls in Horizon 2020 will be published on the European Commission web site Participant Portal.

 Forte – Swedish Research Council for Health, Working Life and Welfare